tanishqmanuja/apkmirror-downloader/README.md

   - **name**: (Optional) The name of the app.
   - **org**: The APKMirror organization name.
   - **repo**: The APKMirror repository/app name.
-  - **version**: (Optional) The specific version of the app.
-If not provided, the latest version will be used.
+  - **version**: (Optional) The version.
+Can be specific version number or word to match for, such as "beta" or "alpha".
+If not provided, the latest stable version will be downloaded.
   - **bundle**: (Optional) Switch between bundle (APKM) or regular APK.
 If not set, it defaults to APK.

 ### Example